 How effective is PrEP?

-Also, it’s important to note that PrEP doesn’t begin working immediately.
-When you start taking PrEP, it takes at least seven days for the drug to become effective at preventing HIV.
-Also, if you intend to stop taking PrEP, you should keep on taking it for at least four weeks after your last potential exposure.
+Also, it’s important to note that daily PrEP doesn’t begin working immediately.
+When you start taking daily PrEP, it takes at least seven days for the drug to become effective at preventing HIV.
+Also, if you intend to stop taking daily PrEP, you should keep on taking it for at least four weeks after your last potential exposure.

 Side effects of PrEP